Dr Bahareh Heravi

 Academic and research departments

-Surrey Institute for People-Centred Artificial Intelligence, Faculty of Arts and Social Sciences.Biography
+Surrey Institute for People-Centred Artificial Intelligence (PAI), Faculty of Arts, Business and Social Sciences.About

 Dr Bahareh Heravi is a Reader in AI and Media at the Surrey Institute for People-Centred AI.
-Her research is primarily focused on Data & Computational Journalism, data storytelling, data visualisation, and the use of AI in journalism and media.
+Her research is primarily focused on Data & Computational Journalism, data storytelling, responsible and inclusive AI, information design, and the use of AI in journalism and media.
+She is currently a BRAID Fellow with BBC R&D, working on Enhancing Responsible AI Literacy in Journalism.

 Bahareh is a founding co-chair of the European Data & Computational Journalism Conference, and a steering committee member of the Computation + Journalism Conference.
-She sits on the Irish Government's Open Data Governance Board, and serve on the editorial board of the Digital Journalism journal.
+She sits on the Irish Government's Open Data Governance Board, and serves on the EDI advisory board of the Royal Statistical Society.

 Bahareh acts as an expert evaluator and a project monitor for the European Commission and the Research Data Alliance on a regular basis.